jamii/jamii.github.com/resume.md

 * Together with the CEO built a language and IDE which secured a [$2.3m seed round](https://techcrunch.com/2014/10/01/eve-raises-2-3m-to-rethink-programming/) from Andreessen Horowitz.

-* Designed a live relational language based on temporal-logic extensions of datalog.
+* Created a live relational language based on temporal-logic extensions of datalog.

 * Built relational databases, query planners and bootstrapped compilers for a series of prototypes (demonstrated in <https://youtu.be/VZQoAKJPbh8>).